stephenc0/my-observability/README.md

 grafana: http://localhost:3000/
 prometheus: http://localhost:9090/

-***note: Containers use container_name:port for communication within the same Docker network due to Docker's internal DNS, while the host (your computer) uses localhost:port to access container ports mapped to the host's ports***
+***note: containers use container_name:port for communication within the same Docker network due to Docker's internal DNS, while the host (your computer) uses localhost:port to access container ports mapped to the host's ports***

 ## scripts
 ### ./setup_lab.sh